morpho-dao/morpho-token/README.md

 ### 1. Token deployment and minting

-At deployment, 1 billion tokens are minted by the owner: the Morpho DAO.
+The Morpho Association (ADMO) has deployed the Morpho Token and minted 200 million tokens.
+It then transfered the ownership of the Token Contract to the Morpho DAO, which minted 800 million tokens.
 At this point, the token is non-transferable by default.

 ### 2. Transferability whitelisting